 3. Snowshoeing sessions.
 For those who aren’t familiarized with the term, it is worth mentioning that snowshoeing is a type of trekking where you walk over the snow with the help of footwear that can displace weight over a significant area.
 This activity is thought to have started as early as 6,000 years ago and helped humans survive in challenging mountain environments.
 Today, snowshoeing is quite cool when you want to visit Lake Louise and many similar places around the world.

 4 & 5.
 Dogsledding and sleigh rides.
 Yes, Lake Louise is one of those places where you can get a Husky ride on an Inuit sled.
-Some believe dogsledding are cruel why others argue that they are not harmful for the dogs.
+Some believe dogsledding is cruel while others argue that they are not harmful to the dogs.
 Based on the limited information I have, it is difficult for me to discuss who I believe is right.
 As an alternative, you can go for a sleigh ride along the lakeside trail.

 5 & 6.
 Snow tubing & snowmobiling.
 Other two wowy approaches to snow driving are snow tubing and snowmobiling.
 At Lake Louise Ski Resort, you will find the Sunny Tube run where you can snow tube all day long.
 While this can be fun, I feel that snowmobiling is even better.
 If you want to take the tour of the Banff National Park in winter mode, the snowmobile tours seem to be by far the best way to do it.